Highlights

 day 3 - Journey to Stratford-upon-Avon and on to York

 Meet your Travel Director this morning and travel to Stratford-upon-Avon.
 Venture through the lush green countryside of Warwickshire to Stratford-upon-Avon to delve into the lyrical legacy of one of the world's favorite writers.
 Visit Shakespeare's Birthplace and Visitor Center and see Anne Hathaway's cottage, before arriving in York.
 Wander along its cobbled Shambles and ancient city walls, and see the magnificent York Minster, one of the greatest cathedrals in the world.
-This evening, join your Travel Director and travel companions for a delicious Yorkshire dinner in your hotel.
+This evening, join your Travel Director and travel companions for a delicious dinner in your hotel.

 day 4 - Continue through Northumberland to Edinburgh